OpenTopography/RGR-pdal-topo/README.md

 ## Containerized Development Environment for the RGR NSF-INTERN Project
 - Use PDAL to request pointclouds from The National Map and 3DEP Entwine Server
 - Generate DEM grids using PDAL and GDAL
 - Compute metrics on DEMs
+- Perform basic pixel classification using sci-kitlearn

 ** Setup is tested for Windows running Docker & VSCode-Remote Containers